tetherless-world/ontology-engineering/oe2020/patient-guideline-recommender/demo.md

 If I ate 1800 calories today (net -200), with no calories burned from exercise, have I met my dietary goal of losing weight??

 #### Query:
+In this query, we first find the guideline candidates (`?guideline`) to answer this question.
+We then find the associated cohort, and the type of its members (`?userConstraint`).
+Because of the question ('...have I met my dietary goal...'), we only consider guidelines that are have some restriction based on `pgo:hasWeightGoal`.
+Finally, we find the target of the recommendation (`?recTarget`) to check later.

 In Snap-SPARQL, with reasoner run:
 ```sparql
 SELECT DISTINCT ?guideline ?userConstraint ?recommendation ?recTarget WHERE {